CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/05-Configure FortiGate for Web Traffic.md

 ## Overview

-In this task you will configure the web traffic of an Apache server through the FortiGate dashboard.
+In this task you will configure Firewall policies on the FortiGate-VM firewall via the FortiGate dashboard and then add Virtual IPs to provide secured access from your device to the webserver hosted in Azure and protected by the FortiGate.

 ## Task: Configuring an Apache webserver through FortiGate dashboard